Internet Explorer for Mac: Internet Explorer 3.0 for Macintosh

 On November 5, 1996, Microsoft announced the release of a beta version of Internet Explorer version 3.0 for Macintosh.
 This release added support for HTML version 3.2, Cascading Style Sheets, Java applets and ActiveX controls.
 The final version, made available on January 8, 1997, also added support for the SSL and NTLM security protocols and the PICS and RSACi rating systems that can be used to control access to websites based on content ratings.
-A problem with an operating system extension used in the Mac OS, called CFM68K Runtime Enabler, led to a delay in the release of the version 3.0 for Macs based on the 68k line of processors.
-Four months later on May 14, Microsoft released version 3.01 which included a version for 68k-based machines.
-This version also included features from the Windows version of Internet Explorer 4.0 such as AutoComplete and Monitoring Favorites that notified users when sites in their Favorites list have been updated.
+A problem with an operating system extension used in the Mac OS, called CFM68K Runtime Enabler, led to a delay in the release of version 3.0 for Macs based on the 68k line of processors.
+Four months later, on May 14, Microsoft released version 3.01, which included a version for 68k-based machines.
+This version also included features from the Windows version of Internet Explorer 4.0, such as AutoComplete and Monitoring Favorites that notified users when sites in their Favorites list have been updated.
 It also included support for JavaScript and introduced a Download Manager and a Cookie Manager.

 Internet Explorer 4.0 for Macintosh

 At the 1997 Macworld Expo in Boston, on August 6, Steve Jobs and Bill Gates announced a partnership between Microsoft and Apple.
 Amongst other things, Apple agreed to make Internet Explorer the default browser instead of Netscape Navigator.

-Five months later on January 6, 1998, at the Macworld Expo in San Francisco, Microsoft announced the release of the final version of Internet Explorer version 4.0 for Macintosh.
-Version 4 included support for offline browsing, Dynamic HTML, a new faster Java virtual machine and Security Zones that allow users or administrators to limit access to certain types of web content depending on which zone (for example Intranet or Internet) the content was coming from.
-The most publicized feature of Internet Explorer 4.0 was support for Microsoft's Active Channel technology, which was intended to deliver regularly updated content that users could personally tailor to their interests.
-However Active Channel failed to reach a wide audience.
+Five months later, on January 6, 1998, at the Macworld Expo in San Francisco, Microsoft announced the release of the final version of Internet Explorer version 4.0 for Macintosh.
+Version 4 included support for offline browsing, Dynamic HTML, a new, faster Java virtual machine, and Security Zones that allow users or administrators to limit access to certain types of web content depending on which zone (for example, Intranet or Internet) the content was coming from.
+The most publicized feature of Internet Explorer 4.0 was support for Microsoft's Active Channel technology, intended to deliver regularly updated content that users could tailor to their interests.
+However, Active Channel failed to reach a wide audience.

 At the same event, Apple announced the release of Mac OS 8.1.
-This was the first version of the Macintosh operating system to bundle Internet Explorer as its default browser per the agreement with Microsoft; however, version 4.0 was not ready in time to be included so version 3.01 was bundled on the CDs.
+This was the first version of the Macintosh operating system to bundle Internet Explorer as its default browser per the agreement with Microsoft; however, version 4.0 was not ready in time to be included, so version 3.01 was bundled on the CDs.

 At the following year's San Francisco Macworld Expo on January 9, 1999, Microsoft announced the release of Internet Explorer 4.5 Macintosh Edition.
-This new version, which dropped 68K processor support, introduced Form AutoFill, Print Preview, the Page Holder pane which let a user hold a page of links on one side of the screen that opened pages in the right hand and support for Mac OS technology like Sherlock.
+This new version, which dropped 68K processor support, introduced Form AutoFill, Print Preview, the Page Holder pane, which let a user hold a page of links on one side of the screen that opened pages in the right hand, and support for Mac OS technology like Sherlock.